jpreardon/good-morning-display/WORKLOG.md

 - [X] Move bike fetch and display code over to main.js
 - [X] Add comments to all functions.
 Label constants with weather/bike prefixes.
 - [X] Rework settings page to include bike station settings
+- [X] Add an option to replace forecast with bike info
+- [ ] Delete Cititest file

 ### 2021-02-13